ludouzi/mandaloci/README.md

 Mandaloci is a mobile app designed to teach you Chinese characters using a variant of the method of loci.
 It includes a tutorial, lessons, and a flashcard system to test your knowledge.

+See a quick demonstration of it's use [here](https://github.com/ludouzi/mandaloci/tree/master/src/assets/demonstration.mp4).

 ## Technologies

 Mandaloci is created with: